Substance Abuse Treatment Admissions FAQ

 All residents sign a consent to treatment agreement, a contract to successfully complete treatment, and consent to speak to specific people (family members and loved ones, referral sources, employers/EAPs, union officials, probation/parole officers, etc.).
 This is done during the initial admissions process.

 Once a person is medically cleared and a bed is available, they may be admitted at any time during our designated hours.
-Admitting hours are Monday through Friday, 8am to 8pm and Saturday, 9am to 2pm.
-Although we never anticipate a bed shortage, if a bed is not immediately available, the prospective resident will be placed on a wait list or referred to another program.
+Although we never anticipate a bed shortage, if a bed is not immediately available, we will make a referral to another appropriate program.

 Who and what you tell about your admission to Plum Creek Recovery Ranch is completely up to you.
 The Health Insurance Portability and Accountability Act (HIPAA) protects your health information from being disclosed to anyone without your express consent.
 Federal law does not require you to inform your employer about your decision to seek treatment.
 If your employer offers a confidential Employee Assistance Program (known as an EAP), you might want to connect with them, as this service can be extremely helpful in working with your health insurance provider and filing for assistance through the Family Medical Leave Act (FMLA).